On Direct Distribution Matching for Adapting Segmentation Networks: Formulation

+The first term in our model \eqref{density-matching-loss} is the usual cross-entropy loss of a semantic segmentation problem on the source domain, while the second term, which is based on unlabeled image pairs, encourages the network outputs (softmax segmentations) in the target domain to closely match those in the source domain.
+In fact, when $\cal D$ corresponds to some kernel function, i.e., ${\cal D}(\cdot,\cdot) = - {\cal K}(.,.)$, the summation over pixels in the second term of \eqref{density-matching-loss} can be expressed in terms of a kernel $\tilde{{\cal K}}$ between two softmax segmentations in $\{0,1\}^{L \times |\Omega|}$:

+with $S(X) \in \{0,1\}^{L \times |\Omega|}$ denoting the matrix whose columns are the softmax outputs at each pixel, i.e., probability vectors ${\mathbf s}(p, X)$.
+Now, notice that the {\em kernel density estimate (KDE)}\footnote{KDEs are also commonly referred to as Parzen window estimates.} of the distribution of source-domain softmax segmentations, i.e., the network outputs in $\{0,1\}^{L \times |\Omega|}$, can be written as follows: ${\cal P}(S(X)) \propto \sum_{i=n+1}^m \tilde{{\cal K}} (S(X_i), S(X)), \, \forall X$.
+Therefore, by maximizing these source density estimates at target-domain segmentations, we directly match the distributions of the source and target domains in the network-output space.
+This amounts to minimizing the following direct distribution-matching loss:

-The second term in our model in \eqref{density-matching-loss} encourages the density of network outputs (softmax segmentations) in the target domain to closely match the density of those in the source domain.
-Our loss in \eqref{density-matching-loss} encourages direct kernel density matching in the network-output space. \cref{fig:conceptualcomparison} juxtaposes conceptually our direct matching (\cref{fig:conceptualcomparison:c}) to the state-of-art method in \cite{tsai2018learning}, which pursues a two-step adversarial learning in the network-output space (\cref{fig:conceptualcomparison:a,fig:conceptualcomparison:b}), so as to achieve the same goal as our loss: matching the source and target distributions of label predictions.
-The data points in the Figure depict networks outputs (softmax segmentations) in $\{0,1\}^{L \times |\Omega|}$, with the blue points corresponding to the source and dashed points to the target.
+Clearly, from the expression of kernel $\tilde{{\cal K}}$ in \eqref{kernel-segmentation}, the second term in our loss in \eqref{density-matching-loss} can be viewed as an approximation of \eqref{full-pairwise-kernels} based on a subset of pairwise matching kernels.
+Therefore, our loss in \eqref{density-matching-loss} encourages direct density matching in the network-output space.

+Fig.~\ref{fig:conceptualcomparison} highlights the conceptual differences between our direct matching (Fig.~\ref{fig:conceptualcomparison:c}) and the state-of-art adversarial method in \cite{tsai2018learning}, which pursues a two-step adversarial learning in the network-output space (Fig.~\ref{fig:conceptualcomparison:a} and~\ref{fig:conceptualcomparison:b}), so as to achieve the same goal as our loss: matching the source and target distributions of label predictions.